mikehall314/stupid-passwords/README.md

 This is a very simple library which lets you know if a password a user has chosen is stupid.
-The definition of "stupid" in this case, is that it appears as one of the top 10,000 most common passwords in the world, according to the OWASP project.
+The definition of "stupid" in this case, is that it appears as one of the top 10,000 most common passwords in the world.

 The passwords were compiled from various data breaches.